Chipotle CEO: It could take three years for new menu items to roll out nationally

 Don't hold your breath for Chipotle milkshakes.

 Chipotle is testing new menu items like quesadillas, nachos, a new spring salad, a classic Mexican chocolate milkshake and avocado tostadas.
 But the company hasn't committed to selling those items at all stores.
-And if Chipotle does decide to add them to the national menu, it could take up to three years.
+And if Chipotle (CMG) does decide to add them to the national menu, it could take up to three years.

 "You're somewhere in the 18 to 36 month range getting things from start to finish," CEO Brian Niccol told CNN's Christine Romans on Thursday.
 He noted that in rare circumstances, it's possible to move more swiftly.